For daily wit & wisdom, sign up for the Almanac Daily newsletter.

 - Winter Springs, FL

-Use our Frost Dates Calculator to find the average date of the last spring frost (and the first fall frost) in your area—based on the nearest official weather station and your ZIP or Postal Code.
-This information reveals your local growing season length and helps you plan planting, harvesting, and garden care.
+Use our 2026 Frost Dates Calculator to find the average date of the last spring frost and first fall frost in your area—based on data from the nearest official weather station and your ZIP or Postal Code.
+These dates estimate your growing season length and help you plan planting, harvesting, and garden care.

 What Is a Last Spring Frost Date?